Dave Marsden (politician)

-David W. Marsden (born April 5, 1948, in Alexandria, Virginia) is an American politician of the Democratic Party.
-He currently represents the 37th district in the Senate of Virginia, which is a portion of Fairfax County, since 2010.
+David William Marsden (born April 5, 1948) is an American politician of the Democratic Party.
+In 2010 he was elected to represent the 37th district, a portion of Fairfax County, in the Senate of Virginia, and later re-elected to the senate.

+Early life and education

+Marsden graduated from Wilbert Tucker Woodson High School in 1966 and Randolph–Macon College in 1970.

+Political career

+Prior to his career in politics, Marsden spent 17 years as head of the Fairfax County Juvenile Detention Center until 1999.
+In 2000, Governor Jim Gilmore appointed him Chief Deputy and then Acting Director of the 2,700-person Virginia Department of Juvenile Justice.
+He then served for 6 months in the administration of Governor Mark Warner.
 Between 2006 and 2010, he served in the Virginia House of Delegates representing the 41st district.
-Prior to his career in politics he spent 17 years as head of the Fairfax County Juvenile Detention Center until 1999.
-In 2000 Governor Jim Gilmore appointed him Chief Deputy and then Acting Director of the 2,700-person Virginia Department of Juvenile Justice.
-He then served for 6 months in the administration of Governor Mark Warner.

 On January 12, 2010, Marsden defeated Steve Hunt in a special Senate election to replace Republican Ken Cuccinelli who was elected Attorney General the previous fall.
 On January 13, 2010, Marsden was sworn in.
-An additional special election was held March 2, 2010 to replace Marsden in the Virginia House of Delegates.
+An additional special election was held March 2, 2010, to replace Marsden in the Virginia House of Delegates.
 It was won by Democrat Eileen Filler-Corn.

-David W. Marsden graduated from W.T.
-Woodson High School in 1966 and Randolph-Macon College in 1970.